FreyGeospatial/AdvancedSQL/README.md

 # AdvancedSQL
-Here, I will examine intermediate and advanced sql functions.
+Here, I will examine intermediate and advanced sql functions, usually using Python as an intermediary between myself and the database.

 ### Reusable code and tips: